These recipies are simple and have agreeable strong tastes.

 18. Put it in the oven with the oven off and oven light on (the oven light keeps the oven warm but not hot, typically 85 degrees F)

-19. Every 30 minutes after that, three or four times,
+19. Every 30 minutes after that, usually twice,

 1. Take the bread out